 So other than the use of getting you out of sticky situations in post and the practical use in interviews you can also use 4K in a very creative way.
 This is what I have done with this short film “From Chicago to the Moon”

-I was in the US last month to finish the filming for the Kessler Crane documentary and to make a short documentary about the Amish.
-Early on in the trip, in fact the very day I arrived after flying in, I went to see Eric Kessler in New Buffalo, a lovely little lakeside town on Lake Michigan.
-We went for dinner, but I was clock watching as I saw the clouds and was hoping to get a lovely sunset on camera.
+I was in the US last month to make a short documentary about the Amish.
+Early on in the trip, in fact the very day I arrived after flying in, I went to have dinner with a friend in small town on Lake Michigan, but I was clock watching as I saw the clouds and was hoping to get a lovely sunset on camera.
 We missed it really, by the time we ate, paid and I was set up I had 5 minutes before the sun vanished.
 I mostly just had the afterglow, the nicest bit, but it would have been nice to have both!

 That didn’t stop me.
 We just so happened to have with us an 800mm Canon F5.6 Prime lens, and I desperately wanted to us it!
 I have never used one before, and it’s a beast, super heavy and super expensive BUT has a super lovely sharp image.
 The reason I wanted to use this was you could see Chicago across the lake…that’s 40 miles away.